danielkoll/tidally-locked-coordinates/README.md

 <img src="KollAbbot_Fig1.png" width="500">
 Adapted from Koll & Abbot 2015, Fig.1.

-An example output like this can be found in the tutorial scripts.
+The resulting output looks like this.
 ![An example plot](plot01.png)

 Original code by dkoll.